verisianHQ/core-contributor/README.md

               WINDOWS: `.\run\windows_run.bat` \
               MAC: `./run/bash_run.sh` \
        - If you haven't run the setup script before, don't worry, it will run automatically when you execute this command
 6) Check your run results in the `results` folder.
-Note that there is a separate `results` folder for each test case, which contains only the information relevant to that particular case
+Note that there is a separate `results` folder for each test case, which contains only the information relevant to that particular case \
        - There will be a `results.json` file, with the code-produced rule output, and a `results.txt` file, which will summarise your results in a more human-readable format.
 Feel free to examine both
 7) If you are unhappy with the results of your changes, continue to edit and run the rule until you are satisfied
 8) Create a PR to add your changes to the repository.
 To do this, run the following commands: \
        `git add .` \
        `git commit -m "your custom message"` \
        `git push origin <your-branch-name>` \
        - It may be easier to use VSCode to stage, commit and push your changes for you.
-To do this, see the SUPPLEMENTARY GUIDE
+To do this, see [this](https://docs.google.com/document/d/15ydgj4AqtEnFtlXL-J4DLJV32q_Q71gKn0ucu4tYYQw/edit?pli=1&tab=t.0) supplementary guice
 9) Go to the online repository and create a pull request (PR) from your newly pushed branch
 10) On the PR page, make sure the information at the top is correct.
 It should be: \
        `base: main ← compare: <branch-name>`